House of Air Trampoline Park and Cafe

 Hours are the most important planning detail: House of Air is closed Monday and Tuesday, and only open 3-7PM on Wednesday, Thursday, and Friday.
 Saturday and Sunday offer the full 10AM-7PM window.
 This effectively makes it a weekend destination for most families, with weekday options limited to late afternoon.

-At 4.0 stars across 245 reviews, House of Air is a solid but not perfect experience — common complaints mention variable staffing and equipment maintenance.
-Manage expectations accordingly, but the Presidio location and café integration make it one of SF's more distinctive family activity options.
+At 4.0 stars across 245 reviews, House of Air is a solid but uneven experience, common complaints mention variable staffing and equipment maintenance.
+Manage expectations accordingly, but the Presidio location and cafe integration make it one of SF's more distinctive family activity options.

 Age Suitability